 - As a pizza topping: Since it's mildly spiced this malai tikka is perfect as a topping for pizza!

-- Paratha roll: My favorite way to enjoy this recipe is to place it in a paratha with green chutney and onion rings.
+- Paratha rolls: My favorite way to enjoy this recipe is to place this malai tikka kebab in a paratha with green chutney and onion rings.
 It tastes absolutely divine!

 Expert Recipe Tips